We’ve done a lot for our clients — and we’re always ready for more. Use the filters below to read short summaries of our work in the field.

 One of the best-known retail brands in the world decided it was time to standardize their product creation processes, from design to manufacturing.
 They turned to Emerson for help.

 The Emerson team provided transition management, training and communication strategy, and planning for the Product Lifecycle Management system.
-We provided a “war room” for post-go-live support.
-We developed the entire infrastructure of the change, including end-to-end process mapping, change agent/super-user mobilization, leadership engagement, management of subject matter experts, and a training curriculum for the U.S. and in Asia — all leading to a successful launch.
+We stood up and provided a “war room” for post-go-live support.
+We developed the entire infrastructure of the change, including end-to-end process mapping, change agent and super-user mobilization, leadership engagement, and a training curriculum for the U.S. and in Asia—all leading to a successful launch.

 A major healthcare organization was launching a professional services procurement system that would impact all 28 of its suppliers and potentially touch 5,000 employees.